ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 */XU Dungeon Bowl teams are issued with a Magic Sponge at the start of a game.
-Once per team turn, a coach may use the Magic Sponge to treat a KO\'d player in their Knocked-out box instead of teleporting a player into the dungeon.
+Once per team turn, a coach may use the Magic Sponge to treat a KO'd player in their Knocked-out box instead of teleporting a player into the dungeon.
 A player treated with the Magic Sponge is immediately moved from the Knocked-out box and into the Reserves box.
 The Magic Sponge cannot be used on players that are removed as a